Call Today! 888-234-8376

-In fact, while it may “theoretically” be possible to qualify for a traditional term or whole life insurance policy, in our experiences, here at TermLIfe2Go, we’ve yet to find an insurance company that will approve someone who has been diagnosed with either schizophrenia or multiple personality disorder for a traditional term or whole life insurance product and instead need to steer these clients towards final expense or burial insurance.
-Now we won’t say that it’s totally impossible to get approved, we simply have never seen it happen!
+In fact, while it may “theoretically” be possible to qualify for a traditional term or whole life insurance policy, in our experiences, here at TermLIfe2Go, we’ve yet to find an insurance company that will approve someone who has been diagnosed with either schizophrenia or dissociative identity disorder for a traditional term or whole life insurance product and instead need to steer these clients towards final expense or burial insurance.
+Now we won't say that it's totally impossible to get approved, we simply have never seen it happen!

 Insurance companies are not necessarily going to disqualify applicants who suffer from these conditions due to any potential life threatening “symptoms” rather, it’s the overall affect that these conditions will have on the applicant’s ability to function in normal daily activities that will ultimately lead to their insurance denial.

 When we look at schizophrenia, we’ll see that it is defined as a severe, long term mental disorder that involves the breakdown in being able to distinguish the relationships between thought, emotion, and behavior which will typically lead to a faulty perception of reality causing inappropriate actions and emotions.